 The HD800 was discontinued in 2018 and was Sennheiser’s flagship for many years, before the HD800s succeeded it.
 It’s a truely open headphone, with solid design, futuristic look and highly regarded technical features.
-The structure is made of high quality plastic but feels very solid, and it’s lighter than most high-end headphones.
+The structure is made of high quality plastic and feels very solid, and it’s lighter than most high-end headphones.

 ○ Release : 2009

 ○ Current status : Discontinued